 Anti-anxiety drugs might be prescribed.
 Masking devices, like hearing aids that play white noise may be suggested.
 You might individually decide to play the radio in the background at home, in your automobile, or at work.

 Tinnitus retraining therapy (TRT) includes a combination of in-ear neutral sound generators and months-long personal counseling.
 Cognitive therapy aims to modify your reaction to persistent sound, much as you might tune out the sound of your computer fan or background restaurant noise.

 Reasonable preventative measures include avoidance of loud sounds and limiting alcohol consumption.
 Now, hear this.
-For A Bit More Healthy life, see an otolaryngologist with concerns regarding your hearing, yes you.
+See an otolaryngologist with concerns regarding your hearing, yes you.

 To support the writing of useful articles about otolaryngology, ClinicalPosters sells human anatomy charts, scientific posters and other products online.
 You may sponsor specific articles, remit a small donation,Slide extra posters into DeuPair Frames without removing from the wallYou can donateYou may sponsor specific articles, remit a small donation,Slide extra posters into DeuPair Frames without removing from the wallYou may remit a small donationAlso shop for ClinicalPins that include more than lapel pins or leave an encouraging comment to keep the work going.